Residential solar panels are becoming more available to homeowners as photovoltaic technology improves and prices drop.

 New Mexico is a mecca for solar power.

 New Mexico residents look forward to more than 270 days of sunshine a year.
-Add this to New Mexico’s net metering policies and the other incentives, and the savings can stack up for homeowners with residential solar panels.
+Add this to New Mexico’s Net metering is the practice of allowing surplus solar power generated by a home or business to send that electricity...
+More policies and the other incentives, and the savings can stack up for homeowners with residential solar panels.

 Some of the other incentives and tax credits available to New Mexico residents include:

 - Property and sales tax exemptions

 You have many opportunities to save money when you install solar panels for your home.

 Why Electric Vehicles Could Be The Transportation Mode of the Future